MorphiaOrg/critter/README.md

                     <goal>generate</goal>
                 </goals>
                 <configuration>
-                    <criteriaPkg>critter.criteria</criteriaPkg>
+                    <criteriaPackage>com.antwerkz.critter.criteria</criteriaPackage>
+                    <includes>**/*.java</includes>
+                    <sourceDirectory>src/main/java</sourceDirectory>
                 </configuration>
             </execution>
         </executions>
     </plugin>

 This will generate your criteria classes straight in to src/main/java.
 It's a little less than ideal but it is [changing](https://github.com/evanchooly/critter/issues/4) soon.
 If the `criteriaPkg` option is left out, the code will be generated using `com.antwerkz.critter.criteria`.
+(The options are shown here for documentation purposes using the default values.
+They can be left out altogether if the defaults are acceptable.)

 Include the dependency in your pom.xml like this: